IBM/MAX-Image-Segmenter-Web-App/README.md

 * Rename the environment file with `mv sample.env .env` (and populate any blank values if running with a MAX model deployed to K8s)
 * Start the app with `npm start`

-Open your browser and navigate to `http://localhost:4444` to run the app, or `http://localhost:5000` to view the MAX model's API documentation.
+Open your browser and navigate to `http://localhost:3000` to run the app, or `http://localhost:5000` to view the MAX model's API documentation.

-### Option 2: Build/Run each container individually with Docker
+### Option 2: Build/Run with Docker

-* First, run the latest version of the MAX Image Segmenter API server with the command
+* Simply run the Magic Cropping Tool container with the command
-`docker run -it -p 5000:5000 kastentx/cors-dualmode-imgseg`
+`docker run -it -p 3000:3000 kastentx/img-upload-app`
 _(development-use image)_

-* Then, run the Magic Cropping Tool frontend app with the command
-`docker run -it -p 4444:4444 kastentx/img-upload-app`
-_(development-use image)_

-Open your browser and navigate to `http://localhost:4444` to run the app, or `http://localhost:5000` to view the MAX model's API documentation.
+Open your browser and navigate to `http://localhost:3000` to run the app, or `http://localhost:5000` to view the MAX model's API documentation.

 #### To Stop